Cartennae: Later history

 Cartennae was sacked by the Vandals during their 5th-century invasion of Roman North Africa and presumably reconquered by the Byzantines during their resumption of control over the area.
 It was almost entirely destroyed following the conquest of the area by the Umayyad Caliphate.
 The bleakness of its situation militated against resettlement; medieval Tenes was a separate settlement about 2 mi away, settled by Spaniards in the 9th century.

 Following the town's surrender to the invading French in 1843, the former site of Cartennae became the center of the new French town established in 1847.

 Religion

 Cartennae was a Christian bishopric in antiquity and the early medieval period and was reëstablished as a Catholic titular see in the 20th century.

-The earliest known bishops of Cartennae were Rogatus and Vincentius, who espoused the schismatic or heretical belief ("Rogatism") that the church should not use force to compel orthodox belief, particularly against the Donatists; their arguments survive only in the form of St Augustine's invective against them.
-Other known bishops are Rusticus, who in 418 assisted at the disputation between Saint Augustine and the Donatist Emeritus in Caesarea in Mauretania; Victor, a contemporary of Genseric (and therefore of the mid-5th century) and the author of several works; and Lucidus, one of the Catholic bishops whom Huneric summoned to Carthage in 484 and then exiled.
+The earliest known bishops of Cartennae were Rogatus (from whom came the name "Rogatism") and Vincentius, who espoused the belief that the church should not use force to compel orthodox belief; their arguments survive only in the form of St Augustine's invective against them.
+Other known bishops are Rusticus, who in 418 assisted at the disputation between Saint Augustine and the Donatist Emeritus in Caesarea in Mauretania; Victor, a contemporary of Gaiseric (and therefore of the mid-5th century) and the author of several works; and Lucidus, one of the Catholic bishops whom Huneric summoned to Carthage in 484 and then exiled.